Honda CR series: CR125

 Honda launched the CR125M in 1973, branded as the "20 Horsepower Feather".
 Offered at a low price of $749, it had a top speed of 60 mph and was equipped with a two-stroke 123 cc air cooled motor.
 It was a very popular motorcycle, and it dominated motocross for a while.

-In, 1978 Honda launched the CR125 Red Rocket Elsinore; a rare bike very well built equipped with a 6-speed transmission, it can be recognized by the expansion chamber on the front of the cylinder where the exhaust is to be attached.
+In, 1978 Honda launched the CR125 Red Rocket Elsinore; a well built bike equipped with a 6-speed transmission, it can be recognized by the expansion chamber on the front of the cylinder where the exhaust is to be attached.